Erysiphales/QKgenome/README.md

       -u, --upper     Upper bound for SNP frequency threshold

+### GFF3 formating
+GFF3 files use different approaches at naming genes and gene models.
+The currently implementation of this script is set for use with the <i>Brachypodium distachyon</i> genome.
+A future update will permit the use of a user defined syntax for parsing different GFF3 formats.

 <i>QKgenome_phylogeny.py</i> uses the output generated from <i>QKgenome_conversion.py</i> to generate an input file in Phylip format for generating a phylogenetic tree.
 Additional uses of data include association genetics or candidate gene analysis.

 Note: Some customization is required to take full advantage of <i>QKgenome_phylogeny.py</i>.
 In particular, it is a common feature of genomes that multiple gene models exist for a gene.
 These arise from splice site variants, which can create transcripts with different 5' and 3' UTRs, as well as change the coding sequence.
 There is not a single accepted standard nomenclature for gene models, therefore, removal of potential redundancy in an analysis requires modification of the script for the species specific nomenclature.
 There is existing code within the script to handle this, but the user needs to modify it.